Network availability with clearer operating context

 - • Capture timestamps and a plain-language symptom summary

-- • Review monitoring, route behavior, and error conditions
+- • Review monitoring, route behaviour, and error conditions

 - • Check whether the issue is local, upstream, or equipment-related